A strong-willed child can be difficult to parent, but there are many things to love about having a strong-willed child. Read for my top 6.

-My third child is my strong-willed child.
+My third child, who is 10.5 as I write this, is my strong-willed child.
 That was evident from a very young age.
 She hadn’t even reached the age of one before I knew I had a strong-willed girl on my hands.
 When she was a baby, my one word to describe her was “tenacious.”

 1. She is stubborn

-Stick wit me!
+Stick with me!
 I know this one seems like…um…what?
 You love that?
 Let me explain.

 Being stubborn can be frustrating as a parent, no doubt.
 But let’s step back and look at life.
 Let’s say I can effectively teach her and help her to be on a good path in life.
 Let’s say I help her to wan to do good in life and be good.